-For each unit, during class we will discuss questions from the previous unit and I will present material from the new unit.
-During the course of the lecture, I will present questions for you to answer.
+Option 2: For each unit you may watch the recording of my face-to-face class as we discuss questions from the previous unit and I present material from the new unit.
+During the course of the lecture, I will present questions for you and the face-to-face students to answer.
 Take the time to write your answers to these questions.
-If you miss class one day, these lectures will be recorded, so watch the video for that day and complete the questions.
 You may pause the video of you need more time.
 Answers to the questions presented during the lecture will count as your Guided Notes for that unit.